RickyYoum/SortVisualizer/README.md

 </ul>

 ## Features
-Given the number of inputs, the sorting speed and the type of sort, the visualizer allows user to sort a randomely generated array displayed in a reverse histogram plot
+- The visualizer allows user to sort a randomely generated array displayed in a reverse histogram plot
+- Allows user to change the size of input, the type of sort and its sorting speed.
+Speed can be updated real time

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/78766367/207366483-f945459a-5785-44c3-ae14-a93224032606.gif)